Status of Bills (5/17/25)

 SB 984 (Bettencourt): seeks to expand access to individualized investigational treatments for patients with life-threatening or severely debilitating illnesses.
 The bill defines "individualized investigational treatment" as a drug, biological product, or device uniquely produced for a patient based on their genetic profile, including gene therapy antisense oligonucleotides and neoantigen vaccines.
 It establishes eligibility criteria for patients and healthcare facilities, mandates informed consent procedures, and outlines the responsibilities of physicians recommending such treatments

-STATUS: Passed the Senate
+STATUS: Passed the Texas House, Referred to Senate Committee (4/24)

 SB 670 (Hughes): Allows patients to access sun protection products that have completed Phase I clinical trials but are not yet approved by the FDA.
 Eligible patients must consult with their physician, who must determine that existing FDA-approved products are less effective.
 Manufacturers may provide these investigational products to patients, with or without compensation.